-1. Volunteer teach
+1. Volunteer teach in your community

-Within your community there are many opportunities to teach English as a second language, and by volunteering, you’ll not only benefit yourself, but help others along the way.
+Within your community, there are many opportunities to teach English as a second language, and by volunteering, you’ll not only benefit yourself but help others along the way.
 Refugee centers, immigrant service organizations, local churches, and public schools are all places where English teachers are needed.
 Before I went to Costa Rica to job search, I approached a local high school and asked if the ESL teacher needed a classroom assistant.
 She did, and I spent a few months working alongside her, which boosted my confidence and my resume!

-2. Do some private tutoring
+2. Do some private EFL tutoring

 One-on-one tutoring is a great way to practice your TEFL skills and add a “job” to your teaching resume.
 There are many ways to do it, and they’re all valuable.
 Craigslist is one place you can post an ad, or you could put up flyers in places like libraries or grocery stores to recruit students.
 If you aren’t yet comfortable charging for your services, offer free tutoring.
 You could even advertise a language interchange to improve your skills as well as your partner’s.

-3. Teach English online
+4. Teach English online

 This growing field provides a wealth of opportunity to gain experience as an online TEFL teacher.
 In recent years, the field of teaching English online has skyrocketed, so much that BridgeTEFL has developed its own course to prepare future TEFL teachers for the virtual classroom: The 100-hour Advanced Methods in Teaching English Online course!